Some Insane Tips for Mixing With Drum Samples

 Mixing With Reverb to Create Depth and Ambience Effect:

-Send your sub-kick samples to the reverb bus and then add reverb and tweak it according to your taste.
-When you’re using only a single low-end sound, it’s essential to place an EQ before the plug-in and roll off some high-end.
-This will ensure that your drums are still clear of any significant effects!
+You will need to send your drums to an effects bus in order to give it a depth effect like it’s coming from a room.
+One way you can do this is by sending each track individually into the effect and adjusting the levels of each drum inside that space.
+Send your sub kick samples to the reverb bus and then add reverb and tweak it according to your taste.
+When you’re using only a single low-end sound, it’s important to place an EQ before the plug-in and roll off some high-end.
+This will ensure that your drums are still clear of any major effects!
 Add reverb for more organic-sounding drums!

 Add Bus Effects: